Motivesoft/vscode-pgn-viewer/README.md

 - The game position reverts to its initial state if the editor tab is hidden and then made visible again

 ## Release Notes

+### 1.2.0

+- Display a dropdown selector to choose which game to show if the PGN contains multiple.
+This is configurable
+- Updated to latest versions of a couple of dependencies

 ### 1.1.0